Obtaining listings data

 XMLTV

 If you don't want to go through the process of downloading and setting up additional software, you could also subscribe to Schedules Direct, a non-profit paid service that does most of the same things these programs can do plus a lot more.
 As of March 2023, plans currently go for $35/year, $9 for 2 months, and a 7-day free trial.
+Additionally, there is Perc Data, which goes for about $40/year with a 7-day free trial.

-using Zap2xml
+using Zap2xml (original)

 Zap2xml is a command-line utility (and Perl script) that scrapes listings from Zap2it.com or tvguide.com (untested as of 2024) and compiles it to XML.
 As far as I know, this is the only method that requires you sign up for a Zap2it account.